marcelduin/Micrio.Blogpost.wasm-v3/README.md

 In the end, both the 2D and 360&deg; images result in a single array buffer useable by WebGL, generated at runtime.

+## 6.3.
+Connecting it to JavaScript

+*`rm -rf js/camera`*

+Since I was replacing modules inside the Micrio JavaScript client instead of working from scratch, I had to first remove all old JS-based rendering code (the *twin engine*), and then make the *glue* discussed earlier, linking the WebAssembly program as transparently as possible to the existing internal Micrio JS APIs.

+Not only was this a fun thing to do, it was also a great sanity check of the entire Micrio JS architecture; there was too much rendering logic in modules where it wasn't supposed to be!

+After removing all last tidbits and placing the code full of `// TODO: FIX ME FOR WASM` comments, it was time to use the newly created `Micrio.WASM` module, which exposed all of the previous render functions to the rest of the client, this time handled by WebAssembly.

+This module takes care of loading the WASM binary, setting up the memory buffer, acting as the hub between JS modules and WASM, sending all required user inputs (mouse, key, touch) to WebAssembly, and is in control of the main rendering loop.

+Bit by bit, over the course of a few weeks, this engine was made as a perfect fit to work together with the rest of the JS client, saving some hardly used and exotic implementations (but still used by 1% of the Micrio projects) for last.

-### 6.2.4.
-Rendering the required tiles
+## 6.4.
+Rendering the lot

 This is what's so cool about WebGL: you can tell it to render certain *parts* of your pregenerated geometry buffer.
 All you need is to know the individual tiles' buffer start index, and the number of coordinates the tile uses in 3d space, and those are the only parameters to pass to WebGL to draw this tile (alongside the correct texture reference-- disregarded here).

 The functions to decide what those tiles are, are quite different for 2D and 360&deg; images, the latter using a lot of 3D Matrix calculations, of which I will spare you the details here.

 So now we are at the point where everything is in place to draw a frame in Micrio.
-AssemblyScript needs to know:
+To do this, AssemblyScript needs to know:

-* The dimensions of your browser window
+* The dimensions of your browser window, which it gets from JavaScript
-* How the virtual camera is positioned and zoomed in
+* How the virtual camera is positioned and zoomed in, based on all prior user input received from JS

-And then returns an array of `start` and `length` indices to WebGL, to draw the tiles:
+And then returns a bunch of `start` and `length` indices to WebGL, to draw the tiles:

 ![The WebGL tile drawing function](img/drawtile.png "The literal tile drawing function")

 This JavaScript function, the actual WebGL rendering function, is called from *inside* AssemblyScript.
 Yes, [it is totally possible to call JavaScript-functions from inside your running WebAssembly functions](https://www.assemblyscript.org/exports-and-imports.html#imports)!

 This makes JavaScript a mere **puppet** of WebAssembly.
 Which is friggin' awesome.